PurdueAGEC652/AGEC652_2023/syllabus/syllabus.md

 # Syllabus AGEC 652 – Spring 2023 <!-- omit in toc -->

 *This syllabus is subject to revisions.
 You will be notified of any changes as far in advance as possible.
 Please monitor your Purdue email and Brightspace for updates.
-This version was created on Feb.
-23, 2023.*
+This version was created on April 11, 2023.
+(This version removes the standards associated with Function Approximation (skipped content) and adjusts the grade scales based on the new set of standards and the assignments available to demonstrate mastery).*

 ## Course information <!-- omit in toc -->